-Fily: Seeing other women thrive and support each other as well as growing beyond our conditioning and bias against each other – learning to understand and appreciate each other the way we are with all of our insecurities.
+Fily: Seeing other women thrive and support each other while growing beyond our conditioning and bias against each other.
+Learning to understand and appreciate each other the way we are with all of our insecurities.

-Ola: Using my privilege to stand up for myself and other fellow women and being unapologetic for who WE are, what WE want, and what WE deserve.
+Ola: Using my privilege to stand up for myself and other fellow women.
+Being unapologetic for who WE are, what WE want, and what WE deserve.
 Coming together with other women, creating, healing, growing, and shining with them.

-Fily: I would like for people to talk about the role men play in feminism and how men can be the allies we need to actively dismantle patriarchy, the objectification, and oppression of women.
+Fily: I would like for people to talk about the role men play in feminism.
+Men can be the allies we need to actively dismantle patriarchy, the objectification, and oppression of women.
 I would also like to hear more about how men and women can heal together and take better care of each other.

 Naima: I would love to see more women, especially women of color, in leadership positions, in competitive sports, in popular movie productions, and so on.
 I want their stories to tell the world what they have achieved without the narrative being focused on their gender but rather on their greatness.

 Ola: More FEMPOWERMENT.
 Seeing more women of color in powerful Communities of women who help one another succeed.
-If men don’t want to offer us a chair at their table, we need to build our own tables- ours will be more beautifully decked anyways.
+If men don’t want to offer us a chair at their table, we need to build our own tables.
+Besides, ours will be more beautifully decked.

 Can you name a moment that made you realize what the power of a woman is?

-Fily: Its many moments where I see my mother, sister in law or nieces take charge and step up in order to fight back against unjust situations or simply in order to give more space for emotions, understanding and finding wholesome solutions for any given problem.
+Fily: Many moments where I see my mother, sister in law, or nieces step up to fight back against injustice.
+Or simply in order to give more space for emotions, understanding and finding wholesome solutions for any given problem.

-Naima: I especially see the power of a woman by looking at my mum and other friends who are single mothers.
+Naima: I especially see it by looking at my mum and other friends who are single mothers.
 They give their children endless love and support, even though they are often very exhausted, under pressure, and overloaded with work.
 They don’t get enough support from the state.
 These women keep on going and they raise their children to strong beautiful souls.

 What are the main challenges that you face as a woman in our society?

-Naima: The fact that in a lot of countries we still don’t have the same rights as men and to know that just because we’re women, we’re facing a mountain of challenges is per se a pretty big challenge.
-For me personally, the main challenge is that I often feel the pressure to perform better, to do more, to not be too emotional because I might be the one pushing the stigma of us women being too sensitive or weak.
+Naima: It’s a big challenge that in many countries we still don’t have the same rights as men.
+We face a mountain of challenges just because we’re women.
+I often feel the pressure to perform better, to do more, to not be too emotional because I might be the one pushing the stigma of women being too sensitive or weak.
 But in the end, I know that our sensitivity is our true strength.